nuhgooyin/sokoban/README.md

 ![alt_text](images/image4.png "image_tooltip")

-Now select the “Source file” button and paste the location of the “starter.s” file, and press “OK.”
-Alternatively, the “starter.s” file may also be selected using the “Open…” button.
+Now select the “Source file” button and paste the location of the “sokoban.s” file, and press “OK.”
+Alternatively, the “sokoban.s” file may also be selected using the “Open…” button.

 6. On the left-sidebar click on the “I/O” button.
 The following screen should pop-up: